TGAC/MultiPEN/README.md

 MultiPEN is shared as a MATLAB stand-alone application, which requires the installation of the MATLAB Runtime:

-1. Download and save MATLAB Runtime for R2015b for your operative system [here](http://www.mathworks.com/products/compiler/mcr/index.html).
+1. Download and save MATLAB Runtime for R2015b for your operating system [here](http://www.mathworks.com/products/compiler/mcr/index.html).

 2. Double click the installer and follow the instructions in the installation wizard.